nihr43/rcss-notes/README.md

 	- interactive jobs using `srun` run in the foreground of a user's shell.
 Therefore, sbatch is a better way of running large jobs.
 	- in order for sstat to work for batch jobs, they must use srun within the job file.
 4. When would using local scratch be optimal?
-	- Local scratch space would be much faster than an nfs mount, and therefore would be a good working directory for a job while running, when ram space won't suffice.
+	- Local scratch space will be much lower latency than an nfs mount, and therefore would be a good working directory for a job while running, when ram space won't suffice.
 5. Tell us some metrics about how the cluster is used.
 	- `sinfo` shows status of all collections of nodes
 	- `squeue` shows batch jobs in queue